JereKuusela/valheim-upgrade_world/publish/README.md

 # Changelog

 - v1.27
+	- Fixes `zones_reset` command causing holes in the zone borders.
 	- Changes most output to be printed even without verbose mode.
 	- Changes the default value of verbose mode to false.